News that petrol prices could hit £2.50 (almost €3) in the UK is making electric cars look ever more attractive.

-The British Army is on standby as the UK fuel crisis bites motorists.
-For electric car sellers though, business is booming.
-Inquiries to electric car dealers have gone through the roof over recent days as drivers seek alternatives to long petrol station queues.
+As when the UK fuel crisis peaked in September last year, this means booming business for electric car sellers.
+Inquiries to electric car dealers have shot up over recent days as drivers seek alternatives to long petrol station queues.

 Even before the fuel crisis, electric cars have been rapidly rising in popularity.
 2020 saw record sales in the UK for electric vehicles, with 59,945 EVs registered.
 This rise comes ahead of the government’s ban on new petrol and diesel cars, coming into force in 2030.